GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

  4. gcf and Omni documentation: http://trac.gpolab.bbn.com/gcf/wiki
  5. rspeclint code: http://www.protogeni.net/resources/rspeclint
  6. rspeclint documentation: http://www.protogeni.net/trac/protogeni/wiki/RSpecDebugging

+= Notes =
+== Bound RSpecs ==
- 7. A _bounded_ advertisement RSpec explicitly lists all resources in the RSpec.
-(This is as oppossed to requesting some resource without specifying which instance is being requested.)
+A ''bound'' request RSpec explicitly lists all resources in the RSpec.
+(This is as opposed to requesting some resource without specifying which instance is being requested.)
 This is important because the acceptance tests compare the component IDs of the resources in the request RSpec with those in the manifest RSpecs to make sure that !CreateSliver and !ListResources are working properly.